 On the evening of Sept.
-27, two Reformed pastors debated “Should we baptize infants as well as adults?”
-(We hope to have a recording of the debate up soon).
+27, 2018, two Reformed pastors debated “Should we baptize infants as well as adults?”
+(A 2-hour edited recording of that debate is now available here).

 Pastor Jared Hiebert, of the Covenant Reformed Church of Stienbach holds to Adult baptism / believer’s baptism / credobaptism.
 This is the belief that while someone need not necessarily be an adult (“adult baptism” is a bit of a misnomer) before being baptized, they do need to be old enough to be able to understand, and confess, their dependency on and devotion to our Lord.